iotaledger/goshimmer/docOps/docs/protocol_specification/tangle.md

 ### Message ID
 BLAKE2b-256 hash of the byte contents of the message.
 It should be used by the nodes to index the messages and by external APIs.

-### Transaction ID
-The BLAKE2b-256 hash of the transaction from which the UTXO comes from.

 ### Message structure
 <table>
     <tr>